rogerbf/call-tree/README.md

 ## `mergeWith(callback, object, object)`

-Creates an object with the merged values of the inputs customized by the callback, which is called for every function found within the second object.
+Returns an object with the merged values of the inputs customized by the callback, which is called for every function found in the second object.

-The callback is called with two arguments: `(firstObjectValueAtKey, function)`.
+The callback is called with two arguments: `(value, function)`.
+Where `value` is the value at the corresponding path for the function in the first object.

 ```javascript
 import { mergeWith } from "call-tree"